Actindo-AG/Documentation/Core1Platform/UsingCore1/02_EditProfileSettings.md

 3. Enter or change your data, if desired.

 4. Click the [SAVE] button.
-Your data are changed and transferred to all other sandboxes or main accounts in which the user with your username exist.
+Your data are changed and transferred to all other sandboxes or main accounts in which your username exists.

 ## Change password
+Depending on the user settings, it is possible to change the password for all sandboxes and the main account at the same time.
+Note, that your global user settings, edited by an administrator, may specify that you are not allowed to change your password.
+In this case, you cannot change your password.
+Contact your administrator, if you need to change your password for data security reasons.

 #### Prerequisites
+- You have a user in the currently opened sandbox or main account.

 #### Procedure